Skip to content

 What began to shift my skepticism was the preparation.

-It was an engineer’s approach to an organizational problem - deconstructing a complex challenge into its core components.
+It was an engineer’s approach to an organizational problem - deconstruct a complex challenge into core components.
+Structured.
+Methodical.
+It gave me hope that this wouldn’t be a day of talking, but a day of building.

 Table of contents